 To request a reconsideration of your MCCQE Part II final result, follow the steps below:

-- Send us a message through your physiciansapply.ca account within 15 calendar days of the date indicated on your Statement of Results.
+- Send us a message through your physiciansapply.ca account within 15 calendar days of the date indicated on your SOR.

-- Use Reconsideration of MCCQE Part II result as the subject line of your message.
+- Use Reconsideration of MCCQE Part II final result in the subject line.

-- Provide detailed information about why you are requesting a reconsideration of your MCCQE Part II results in the body of your message.
+- Provide detailed information about why you are requesting a reconsideration of your MCCQE Part II result in the body of your message.

-Once you have received the Central Examination Committee’s (CEC) reconsideration decision, you may choose to appeal its decision.
-Please note that an appeal administration fee will apply.
+Once you have received the CEC’s reconsideration decision, you may choose to appeal it.

 To appeal the CEC’s reconsideration decision, follow the steps below:

-- Send us a message through your physiciansapply.ca account within 30 days of the date indicated on CEC’s reconsideration decision letter.
+- Send us a message through your physiciansapply.ca account within 30 calendar days of the date indicated on the CEC’s reconsideration decision letter.

-- Use Appeal of CEC’s reconsideration decision as the subject line of your message.
+- Indicate Appeal of the CEC’s reconsideration decision in the subject line.